 Method 5: Hopper Gun and Compressed Air

-Very major damage, such as what occurs with major water damage, is really outside the scope of this article, but in the unlikely event that you are left with trying to recreate an orange-peel texture on an entire wall or several walls, you'll probably have to use a hopper spray gun and air compressor.
+Very major damage, such as what occurs with large-scale water damage, is really outside the scope of this article, but in the unlikely event that you are left with trying to recreate an orange-peel texture on an entire wall or several walls, you'll probably have to use a hopper spray gun and air compressor.

-You can typically rent this equipment from a rental store.
+You can typically lease this equipment from a rental store.
 You put a thinned mixture of drywall joint compound (e.g., 30 pounds of compound to 5 pints of water), mixed to a consistency like runny batter into the hopper, then run the gun half-open through a small nozzle at about 25-30 psi.
 This setting usually gives you splatter the right size for an orange peel texture.

 The hopper gun method can create any number of textures by varying one or more of these:

 - Size of the gun orifice and orifice opening

 Goofed Up?
 Here's How to Fix It